atomisticnet/tools-and-data/README.md

 # List of public tools and data for atomistic machine learning

-A collection of tools and databases for atomistic machine learning
+A collection of public open-source tools and databases for atomistic machine learning

 **Supporting Materials:**<br/>
 "Machine Learning-Accelerated Quantum Mechanics-Based Atomistic Simulations for Industrial Applications",<br/>